 If there are custom scripts in the .htaccess, you may need to contact your web developer for assistance as HostGator's Support cannot assist with customized scripts and coding that are unique for your website.

 If you find an unusual script in your .htaccess, you can comment out a line by adding # to the beginning of that particular line.
 For example, if the code in the .htaccess file looks like:

 DirectoryIndex default.html AddType application/x-httpd-php5 php

 DirectoryIndex default.html #AddType application/x-httpd-php5 php

-Broken lines and lines that start with php_flags are the most common mistakes.
 If you cannot determine which line is the problem, then comment out every line.
-For additional information regarding php_flags, please review the following article: What is php.ini?

 ps faux |grep username

-Once you have the process ID (pid), type the following command to kill the specific process.
+Type the following command to kill the specific process once the process ID (pid).
 (Be sure to replace pid with the actual process ID.):

 kill -9 pid